 Classic pattern recognition algorithms are able to recognize discrete repeating patterns, but do not provide a quantitative measure of disorder.
-Standard spatial statistics methods use a global measure of the point pattern in comparison with random pattern and therefore a limited in demonstrating changes in pattern in space.
-Thus, these methods are not suitable for quantifying individual point disorder needed for thresholding operations or for creating additional predictor variables to be used in further analyses.
-Because the measure IoD yields a quantitative (though relative) metric at each individual point, it can also be used as an additional dimension of analysis for problems that benefit from data enrichment, such as machine learning classification in addition to the thresholding studies demonstrated in this paper.
+Standard methods in spatial statistics use a global measure of the point pattern in comparison with a random pattern and therefore are limited in demonstrating changes in the pattern in space.
+Thus, these methods are not suitable for quantifying pattern disorder at the level of individual points, which is needed for thresholding operations or for creating additional predictor variables to be used in further analyses.
+Because the measure IoD yields a quantitative (albeit relative) metric at each individual point, it can be used as an additional dimension of analysis for problems that benefit from data enrichment, such as machine learning classification in addition to the thresholding studies demonstrated in this paper.
 For instance, if the IoD alone is not enough to differentiate anthropogenic and natural structures, the IoD could be added as an additional covariate in a regression analysis.